yuanjisun/STAT547-hw-Sun-Yuanji/hw10/README.md

 Please see the RMD/MD/HTML file.

 __Acknowlegement__

-All oceanography data comes from WHOI website, which is open to public.
-Weather information is obtained from https://openweathermap.org/api.
+1. All oceanography data comes from WHOI website, which is open to public for free.
+2. Weather information is obtained from https://openweathermap.org/api.